bryan405/Insurance-Claim-Intelligence-End-to-End-Analysis-Machine-Learning-Prediction/README.md

 Before anything gets analyzed or modeled, it has to be trustworthy.
 This document walks through exactly what was done to the raw claims file to get it ready for analysis — what was checked, what was found, what was changed, and why.
 Nothing here is a judgment call made quietly in the background; every decision below is one a reviewer could re-run and verify.

 ###### Where we started
+The source file (data.csv) contained 1,340 policyholder records across 10 columns: a record ID, three demographic fields (age, gender, number of children), three health-risk fields (BMI, blood pressure, diabetic status), a behavioral field (smoker status), a location field (region), and the target we ultimately want to predict or explain: claim amount.

+###### Checking for duplicate records
+The very first check on any new dataset is whether the same record appears more than once — duplicates silently inflate certain patterns and can make a model look more confident than it should be.
+A full-row duplicate check came back clean: 0 duplicate rows out of 1,340.
+Nothing needed to be removed at this step.

+###### Finding and handling missing values
+Next, every column was checked for missing values.
+Two columns had gaps: age was missing in 5 rows, and region was missing in 3 rows — 8 missing cells in total, spread across 8 rows (no row was missing more than one field).
+Before removing anything, it's worth asking a more careful question: is this missingness spread out, or concentrated in one group?
+If every missing region happened to belong to smokers, for example, dropping those rows could quietly bias the dataset against that group.
+Here, the 8 affected rows broke down as 4 in the Northwest, 1 in the Southeast, and the remainder without a usable region - not concentrated in any single segment, and small enough (0.60% of all rows) to drop safely without distorting the population.

+###### Data type and structure check
+With missing values resolved, each column's data type was confirmed to match what it represents: age, BMI, blood pressure, children, and claim as numeric fields; gender, diabetic status, smoker status, and region as text categories.
+No type mismatches (e.g., numbers stored as text) were found.
+###### Profiling the cleaned dataset
+With the data cleaned, a full statistical summary confirms the dataset is sound and gives a first look at its shape:
+Two things stand out even at this early stage.
+First, claim amount has a very large standard deviation relative to its mean - almost as large as the mean itself - which signals a right-skewed distribution with a long tail of high-cost claims rather than a tidy bell curve.
+Second, the categorical fields look reasonably balanced: 670 male / 662 female, 1,058 non-smokers / 274 smokers, and a fairly even split of diabetic status.
+None of this required any correction; it's simply useful context carried forward into the exploratory analysis in Part 2.
+###### Cleaning checklist — summary
+-	Duplicate rows checked — 0 found, none removed
+-	Missing values identified — 8 cells across age and region
+-	Missingness pattern checked for bias — confirmed spread across regions, not concentrated
+-	Rows with missing values dropped — 1,340 → 1,332 rows (0.60%)
+-	Zero-missing-values check re-run and passed after cleaning
+-	Data types confirmed correct for every column
+-	Final dataset profiled and confirmed ready for exploratory analysis

 #### [DASHBOARD](#dashboard)
 ###### Power BI Dashboard
 The dashboard is a two-page Power BI report themed to match this document so the same visual language carries from the live report into this write-up.
 Page 1 is the business-facing overview; Page 2 is a model-monitoring page built for the analytics team to keep an eye on the predictive model in production.

 ###### Health Insurance Cost and Claim Dashboard